How Do I Get More Personal Training Clients?

-Don’t go into these establishments and right away look to create a referral system.
+Don’t go into these establishments look to create a referral system right away.

 While this may work, if you don’t know the owner/manager of the business this comes across very “salesy”.
 Instead, simply introduce yourself via email or phone and set up a meeting with the manager/owner to talk about what you do and learn more about their business as well.

 If you don’t know words and acronyms like SEO, PPC advertising, web content, organic marketing, blog, or social media then you need to learn about these options.